-In part because Biden had urged his supporters to vote early while Trump had downplayed the seriousness of the coronavirus and encouraged his supporters to vote on election day, Trump was leading in a number of key states Pennsylvania, Michigan, Wisconsin, Georgia and Arizona during the early vote count.
-But Biden eventually won in a 306 to 232 margin of victory in the Electoral College, which was similar to the victory that Trump had over Hillary Clinton in the previous election.
+In part because Biden had urged his supporters to vote early while Trump had downplayed the seriousness of the coronavirus and encouraged his supporters to vote on election day, Trump was leading in a number of key states Pennsylvania, Michigan, Wisconsin, Georgia and Arizona — during the early vote count.
+But Biden eventually won in a 306-to-232 margin of victory in the Electoral College, which was similar to the victory that Trump had over Hillary Clinton in the previous election.

 Trump urges supporters to ‘Stop the Steal’

-Trump, his lawyers, and some of his supporters on Fox News and other right-wing media, refused to concede that Biden won.
+After the vote count, Trump, his lawyers, and some of his supporters on Fox News and other right-wing media, refused to concede that Biden won.
 They pointed to what they considered to be the suspiciousness of the shifts in voting counts on election night, questioned both the accuracy of voting machines and the integrity and impartiality of local officials, and launched a series of legal challenges to the results.

 The Constitution specifies in the 12th Amendment that the votes of the Electoral College, which are cast in each state, shall be certified in that state and sent to Congress.
 There, in a joint session over which the sitting vice president (as president of the Senate) presides, the amendment tasks him with counting the ballots, and, in cases of a majority vote, designating the winners.
 In 2021, the date for this meeting was set for Jan.
 6.